apache/calcite-avatica/site/_docs/protobuf_reference.md

 }
 {% endhighlight %}

 `is_dirty` A boolean denoting if the properties have been altered.
+This field should not be present as it never and will be removed from the protocol in future releases.

 `auto_commit` A boolean denoting if autoCommit is enabled for transactions.